Jon Sciambi

-Jon "Boog" Sciambi (/ˈʃɑːmbi/) (born April 11, 1970) is an American sportscaster for ESPN and the Marquee Sports Network, and has been the everyday play-by-play announcer for the Chicago Cubs TV broadcasts on Marquee since 2021.
+Jonathan David Sciambi (/ˈʃɑːmbi/ SHAHM-bee; born April 11, 1970) is an American sportscaster for ABC, ESPN and the Marquee Sports Network and has been the everyday play-by-play announcer for the Chicago Cubs TV broadcasts on Marquee since 2021.
 He has worked extensively as a baseball play-by-play announcer, calling games for ESPN television and on ESPN Radio.
 Sciambi's nickname, "Boog," was given to him by Hank Goldberg because of his physical resemblance to former major league player Boog Powell.
+He also broadcasts college basketball games for ESPN.

 Early life

 Born in Philadelphia, Sciambi grew up on Roosevelt Island in New York City.
 He is a graduate of Regis High School in New York City and Boston College.

 Career

 As Sciambi attended Boston College, he began his sportscasting experience on WZBC, the school's 1000-watt FM radio station broadcasting to the Greater Boston area.
 Classmates and fellow broadcasters at WZBC included Joe Tessitore and Bob Wischusen, both of whom also went on to become successful sports announcers.

 Sciambi was an announcer with the Florida Marlins from 1997 to 2004.